-The Best Gravy Recipe EVER
+The Story Behind The Best Brown Gravy Recipe EVER

-If you serve it for Thanksgiving I would recommend using a gravy separator like in the pictures, but then pouring it into a fun gravy boat.
-I want all of you to truly appreciate the color and consistency of the gravy, which is why I chose to keep it in the separator.
-If you've never used a separator before then you NEED to get one.
+If you serve this gravy at Thanksgiving I would recommend using a gravy separator like in the pictures, but then also pouring it into a fun gravy boat.
+I want all of you to truly appreciate the color and consistency of the gravy, which is why I chose to keep it in the separator for the photos.
+Also, if you've never used a separator before then you NEED to get one and I've linked to a few options in this article.
 It separates the gravy and the fat that rises to the top so that just the gravy gets poured out.
-You can find a similar gravy separator from an affiliate link here

-- Gizzards from chicken or turkey
+- 1 Gizzards from chicken or turkey

 - 1 onion chopped

-- 1/4 cup butter
+- ¼ cup butter salted is best

-- 2 tablespoons flour
+- 2 tbsp flour

-- 1 cup of whole milk
+- 1 cup whole milk

 - Once the turkey/chicken is done remove it from the roasting pan and place on top of the oven with both burners on low.